uber/okbuck/README.md

 +  `cpuFilters` is a map, used for controlling BUCK only create the specific cpu architecture native library folder in your apk file, the same as `ndk.abiFilter` of gradle, support values
 are: `armeabi`, `armeabi-v7a`, `x86`, `x86_64`, `mips`
++  `buckProjects` is a set of projects to generate buck configs for.
+Default is all sub projects of root project.

 ## Troubleshooting
 If you come with bugs of OkBuck, please [open an issue](https://github.com/Piasy/OkBuck/issues/new),